ZenoVka-Vestraq/Google-Data-Analytics-Capstone-Project-1/README.md

 ### The data exploration, cleaning and analysis are done using:

-1. Spreadsheets (Google Sheet and Microsoft Excel)
-2. R Studio Cloud
+1. R Studio
-3. Tableau
+2. Tableau

 ### Case Study Objective

-Cyclistic, a bike share company in Chicago wants to understand how casual riders and annual members use Cyclistic bikes differently.
+> Cyclistic, a bike share company in Chicago wants to understand how casual riders and annual members use Cyclistic bikes differently.
 These insights will be used to design a new marketing strategy to convert casual riders into annual member as the company believes that the company’s future success depends on maximizing the number of annual memberships

 ### Brief background and summary of case study company